Slobodan-W/online-shop/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## Feedback
-If you have any feeback,Plese reach me out at nikhilrb13@gmail.com
+If you have any feedback,Plese reach me out.

 ## Authors
 [Nikhil Borse](https://github.com/00123nikhil)